Nonimmigrant visa

 We Can Help!

-You may have questions regarding the impact of immigrant and nonimmigrant intent on a U.S. visa application.
+You may have questions regarding U.S. immigration requirements.
 We invite you to contact our team at Richards and Jurusik for detailed guidance and assistance.
 We aim to provide the most accurate and up-to-date information to make your immigration process smoother and less stressful.
 The immigration lawyers at Richards and Jurusik have decades of experience helping people to work and live in the United States.
 Read some of our hundreds of 5-star client reviews!
 Contact us today to assess your legal situation.

 Contact Us